tamrinotte/dnscope/README.md

 DNScope is a lightweight reconnaissance utility designed for cybersecurity professionals, penetration testers, and digital investigators.
 The tool automates domain related metadata retrieval, DNS enumeration, and directory enumeration, providing a comprehensive snapshot of a target domain’s public-facing infrastructure and accessible directories.

-It enumerates vital information including the domain's IP address, MX records, nameservers, WHOIS registration data, and performs subdomain brute-forcing using a customizable wordlist.
-With both human-readable and JSON output options, DNScope is ideal for integrating into automated recon pipelines or performing quick situational awareness checks during engagements.
+It enumerates vital information including the domain's IP address, MX records, nameservers, WHOIS registration data, and performs subdomain brute-forcing and directory brute-focrcing using a customizable wordlists.

 Built to be clean, efficient, and easily portable, DNScope helps analysts uncover open internet metadata and assess a domain’s external exposure surface with precision.